richardschoen/iforgit/knowledge/github_remote_ssh_connect_to_repository.md

 # One time Github remote set up for local IFS repository
-There are two ways to connect a GitHub repository to the IFS repo for use with iForGit:
+There are two ways to connect a GitHub repository to an IFS repo for use with iForGit:
 - Scenario 1: You have a brand new GitHub repo and you want to connect it to IBM i before exporting source from your IBM i source files.
 - Scenario 2: You have a brand new GitHub repo and you want to connect it to an existing IFS based Git repository.
-You were keeping your Git repos local in the IFS and are now starting to connect them to GitHub as you evolve to start using GitHub.
+You were probably keeping your Git repos local in the IFS and are now starting to connect them to GitHub as you evolve to start using GitHub.

 ❗Your user profile must also have an ssh public and private key file generated in the ```~/.ssh directory``` for the selected user.
 And the public key must be set for the selected user in the GitHub repository before attempting to connect to your GitHub repository from IBM i.